ostafen/digler/README.md

 While many data recovery tools exist, few offer a combination of simplicity, flexibility, and modern design focused on deep disk analysis and effective file carving.

-Digler was created to fill this gap by providing a streamlined, reliable command-line tool that makes data recovery easier and more efficient—without the complexity of heavyweight GUIs or fragmented workflows.
+Digler was created to fill this gap by providing a streamlined, plugin-extensible command-line tool that makes data recovery easier and more efficient without the complexity of heavyweight GUIs or fragmented workflows.

 Built in Go, Digler leverages the language’s strengths in performance, cross-platform support, and maintainability to deliver a fast and dependable solution for today’s data recovery challenges.